dineshb-ucsd/dineshb-ucsd.github.io/_pages/about.md

       <p>Office hours: {{ profile.office.hours }}</p>
     </div>
     <p class="home-lede">
-      I am an Associate Professor in the ECE department at UC San Diego with an affiliate appointment in CSE.
+      I am Associate Professor in the ECE department with an affiliate appointment with the CSE department at UC San Diego.
-      The <a href="https://wcsng.ucsd.edu">WCSNG group</a> builds systems for wireless communication, computing, sensing, and networking.
+      Our group <a href="https://wcsng.ucsd.edu">WCSNG</a> designs systems for wireless communication, computing, sensing, and networking at UC San Diego.
     </p>
     <p class="home-lede">
-      Our research aims to design and prototype high-performance systems for communication, sensing, computing, and secure connected systems, with an emphasis on real-world problems that also open new research and commercialization directions.
+      The vision for our research is to design and prototype performant systems for communicating, sensing, computing, and securing information in our connected world, solving real-world problems.
+Our research has aimed to solve fundamental questions, which has often led to new areas of research and commercialization.
     </p>
     <p class="home-lede home-lede--secondary">
       Our broad impact areas are vision and perception systems, sensing systems, wireless communications, computing systems, and wireless networking.
-We also release open datasets and software that lower the barrier to reproducible work in these areas.
+WCSNG has curated and created open-source datasets and tools that enable reproducible research and lower the barrier to entry in communication, computing, and sensing.
     </p>
     <div class="home-link-strip">
       <a class="home-link-chip" href="{{ base_path }}/research/">Research areas</a>